 Every ninth-grader at Blair takes a yearlong seminar designed to build connections and baseline skills that will help them succeed throughout their Blair careers.
-The first-year seminar includes two half-year modules: health and wellness and design-and-maker-space training.
+The seminar is specially crafted for first-year students and includes two half-year modules: health and wellness and design-and-maker-space training.

 Among the skills taught are how to take care of yourself so you can be an effective student; how to identify and access adults at Blair and at home who can support your physical and emotional health; and how to design and prototype.
 The curriculum encourages students to use what they learn across their coursework and classes and in every aspect of their Blair experience.

 This module develops some of the skills ninth graders need to be healthy at Blair and beyond.
 Its social-emotional learning foundation gives students opportunities to practice essential skills like conflict resolution, delivering and accepting apologies, and decoding hidden media messages.
 It also fosters opportunities to think critically about societal issues, including race, gender roles and biases, that affect health behaviors and outcomes.
 The discussion-based class also delves into topics such as sleep, stress, mental and sexual health, and substance use.